 \subsubsection{IDS Response Time}

 Figure~\ref{fig:response_time} compares the response times of AutoDRL-IDS and DeepEdgeIDS across multiple evaluation intervals.
-Although minor temporal fluctuations are observed, the overall response behavior remains consistent, aligning with the ANOVA and effect-size analyses that confirm no statistically significant difference.
+Although minor temporal fluctuations are observed, the overall response behavior remains consistent and aligns with the ANOVA and effect-size analyses, which confirm that no statistically significant differences exist.
 Both DRL-based IDS exhibit high responsiveness and low-latency performance, validating their capability for real-time detection and mitigation at the edge.\\

 The ANOVA results (Table~\ref{tab:anova_response_time}) indicate that DeepEdgeIDS achieves a slightly lower mean response time compared to AutoDRL-IDS; however, the computed \textit{F}-statistic (0.81) and the associated \textit{p}-value ($>$0.05) confirm that this difference is not statistically significant.
-These findings suggest that both DRL-based IDS deliver comparable response efficiency and latency performance in real-time at the edge.
+These findings suggest that both DRL-based IDS deliver comparable response efficiency and latency in real time at the edge.
 The effect size analysis further supports this conclusion, revealing only a marginal practical difference between the two models.
-Additionally, both DeepEdgeIDS and AutoDRL-IDS exhibit consistent, rapid, and resource-efficient response behavior, ensuring timely mitigation during dynamic attack events without compromising system stability.
+Additionally, both DeepEdgeIDS and AutoDRL-IDS exhibit consistent, rapid, and resource-efficient response behavior, ensuring timely mitigation of dynamic attacks without compromising system stability.